 How to qualify for the Medicare Savings Program

 The Medicare Savings Program has three levels.
 Your income must be at or below the amounts listed below in each category.
 There is no asset limit for this program in Connecticut.
-At all three levels, at least your Medicare Part B premium is covered, $104.90/month in 2014.
+At all three levels, at least your Medicare Part B premium is covered, $148.50/month in 2021 for most individuals.

 QMB – Qualified Medicare Beneficiary